amcnutt1996/BraveHomepage/README.md

 - Enable developer settings
 - Clone the repo with `git clone https://github.com/amcnutt1996/BraveHomepage.git`
 - In the extensions dev page use the 'load unpacked' option and select the `BraveHomepage` folder to load the extension.
-- Your browser might have a footer sidebar at the bottom that you might need to disable.
+- Your browser might have a footer at the bottom that you might need to disable.